System Design Space

 Analysis

-Analysis of the second part of the book: data and transactions
+Analysis of the second part of the book: data separation and distributed transactions

 Read the analysis